hvlds/kurve/README.md

 - [ ] Create an abstraction for the Scenes and a SceneManager replacing the changes in the class Game
 - [ ] Create an AI to play against
+- [ ] Improve the scoring system and add a minimum differences to win
+- [ ] Change the style to differ with the Flash Remake of "Achtung, die Kurve"

 # Built With